+Mastopexy means breast uplift.
+Sometimes this is just referred to as a breast lift.
 One of the commonest reasons for women to be disappointed with their breasts is due to breast tissue stretch, a low nipple position and loss of fullness.
 The low nipple position and loss of shape of the breasts does cause loss of confidence in one’s appearance.
 When there has been excessive stretch to the skin of the breast with descent of the nipple position, breast implants no longer provide the solution to improve shape.
-This is because they do not ‘undo’ the excess skin that is present, nor will they makle the nipples sit centrally on the front of the breasts facing forwards as opposed to downwards.
+This is because they do not ‘undo’ the excess skin that is present, nor will they make the nipples sit centrally on the front of the breasts facing forwards, as opposed to downwards.
 This can only be achieved by cutting away the excess skin and repositoning the nipple (we do not need to cut the nipple off to do this, but rather we keep it attached internally and cut around it) on the breast mound.

-- More common after child birth and breast feeding as the breast volume increases, the ligaments inside the breast stretch and the outer envelope of skin is stretched.
-Hormonal changes associated with pregnancy contribute to this process.
+- More common after child birth and breast feeding.
+This is because as the breast volume increases the ligaments inside the breast stretch and the outer envelope of skin is stretched too.
+Hormonal changes associated with pregnancy contribute to the relaxation of tissue.
 After pregnancy and discontinuing any breast feeding the glandular tissue inside the breast shrinks (atrophy), usually to a lesser amount than before and the volume of the thicker glandular structures in your breasts therefore decreases.
 The ‘bag’ of skin that surrounds the breast tissue is now more flaccid and relatively under-filled.
-Under the influence of gravity the breast and the nipple position assumes a lower position.
+Under the influence of gravity the breast and the nipple position assume a lower position.
 The degree to which this occurs is different in each individual.
 The consequences on your cosmetic appearance are therefore also different.

 - Hormonal influences occur throughout your life, from a monthly menstrual cycle, to changes from the pill, and subsequent hormonal decline with the menopause, or the effect of surgery or some prescribed medication.